 As STV at a full election results in multiple councillors, we can’t directly compare results in the traditional “gain-hold-loss” manner people are used to with First Past the Post.
 A party that won 20% and elected a councillor probably won’t win a by-election if that councillor resigns and there’s another party that won 40%, so though they’ve lost the seat in real terms, it’s not a loss (or gain for the other party) in terms of the electoral maths.

 Additionally, because votes transfer, there’s no guarantee the party that had the most first preference votes would win a by-election for a single seat, but we can’t tell that using the transfer flows from a three or four councillor election.
 However, because these elections are machine counted, there is a detailed record of every ballot and the transfers on them.
-This can be used to re-calculate the previous election for one (or two) seats with perfect accuracy.
+This can be used to re-calculate the previous election for one (or two) seats with near-perfect accuracy.
+In the example ward used for this piece, we can see that although the SNP had a narrow lead in first preferences, Labour would overturn it after transfers.

 From the re-calculation, I report the total number of votes the top two candidates had at the last competitive round of the count, as well as the number of votes that had “exhausted” and didn’t transfer.
 I then combine that outcome with how current polling is looking, the results of any other elections since or recently, and just a pinch of gut feel to make a call as to how I think it will go.
 There are four calls that I can make: